Panasonic DP-UB320 4K Ultra HD Blu-ray player review

 The Panasonic DP-UB320 offers equally impressive audio and allows you to enjoy Hi-Res music via streaming or USB.
 The device handles a wide range of audio formats with ease including AIFF, WAV, FLAC and more.

 Connect to the internet using the LAN port and enjoy a huge range of content, with 4k streaming available.
-Whether you enjoy snuggling up to watch Netflix or Amazon Prime or want to catch up on the latest BBC or ITV shows, the DP-UB320 offer these functions and more.
+Whether you enjoy snuggling up to watch Netflix or Amazon Prime Video (30-day FREE trial) or want to catch up on the latest BBC or ITV shows, the DP-UB320 offer these functions and more.

 Getting started is simple and unlike most Blu-ray players, the Panasonic DP-UB320 comes with both power and HDMI cables.